Kero562/Fake-News-Detector/Readme.md

-## Fake News Detector -- Check releases for the script file
+## News Authenticity Classification Mode -- Check releases for the script file
 ML model that detects fake news.
 Logistic regression and recurrent neural networks are used comparatively, with both acheiving around 98% accuracy.
 More information is provided below along with the datasets.
 <hr>
 ```python